06.17.2014

 How to Find Outsourcing Vendors for Translation

-Figuring out what translation vendors abroad are more well known and professional is more simple than one would think.
-Their website should be well done, they should clearly state what they offer, have testimonials, and clients you know.
-Once you have discovered some viable options, you should proceed to contact the vendor.
+Figuring out what translation vendors abroad are more well-known and professional is simpler than one would think.
+Their website should be well done, clearly state what they offer, and have testimonials and clients you know.
+Once you have discovered some viable options, you should contact the vendor.
 Your initial contact with a vendor should be over e-mail.
-This is when you introduce yourself, your company and the partnership you are trying to accomplish.
-Well established vendors overseas are used to working with companies in the U.S. and will be very comfortable discussing their process and procedures.
+This is when you introduce yourself, your company, and the partnership you are trying to accomplish.
+Well-established vendors overseas are used to working with companies in the U.S. and will be very comfortable discussing their processes and procedures.
 If they respond positively, I recommend setting up a Skype video session.
-Having a person in front of you who represents this company gives you greater insight into who they are and the level of their buisness acumen.
-Have a list of questions prepared and propose scenerios that help determine the vendor's ability in this industry
+Having a person in front of you who represents this company gives you greater insight into who they are and their business acumen.
+Have a list of questions prepared and propose a scenario to help determine the vendor’s ability in this industry

-It is important that you have your potential vendors complete a translation test.
+You must have your potential vendors complete a translation test.
 Have this test reviewed by a credible linguist.
-This linguist does not need to be notified that this is a test, and simply have them perform editing duties as they normally would, and ask for their overall assesment of the language.
-At this point it should be clear whether you would have a succesful relationship with this new vendor.
-It is important to invest a bit of time and money making sure the quality of their work is reliable, and that they deliver projects in a timely manner.
-Though this process can take a great deal of resources, the value obtained from having credible, talented linguists is massive.
+This linguist does not need to be notified that this is a test and simply has them perform editing duties as they normally would and ask for their overall assessment of the language.
+At this point, whether you would have a successful relationship with this new vendor should be clear.
+It is important to invest a bit of time and money to ensure the quality of their work is reliable and that they deliver projects on time.
+Though this process can take many resources, the value obtained from having credible, talented linguists is massive.